Mass media in the Czech Republic: History

-In November 1989, Czechoslovakia to a liberal democracy through the peaceful "Velvet Revolution" (led by Václav Havel and his Civic Forum).
+In November 1989, Czechoslovakia transitioned to a liberal democracy through the peaceful "Velvet Revolution" (led by Václav Havel and his Civic Forum).
 In the following years the country went through a rapid economic transformation.
 This also affected the media that became free of the heavy-handed control of the Communist Party of Czechoslovakia and were able to develop in a competitive environment.
 However, even before the Velvet Revolution and despite the persecutions, there were illegally published magazines within the Samizdat phenomenon, which allowed for the circulation of dissident ideas among people who possessed positions of cultural power and authority.
 Václav Havel – the last president of Czechoslovakia from 1989 until its dissolution in 1992 – was one of them.
 Since the Soviet Union’s dissolution, most Czech media outlets have been owned by non-Czech western companies.
 This situation changed after the 2008 financial crisis and the Great Recession, when many of them were acquired by Czech firms.
 In early 2014, eight out of the ten most influential figures in the media were Czech or Slovak.

 Media outlets

 Print and online media

 Czech Republic has four main daily newspapers: Lidové noviny (former dissident publication); Mladá fronta DNES (with a centre-right orientation); Právo (with a centre-left political position) and Blesk, all based in Prague.
-Both Lidové noviny and Mladá fronta DNES are a part of the MAFRA publishing group, owned by Andrej Babiš, the former Prime Minister of the Czech Republic.
+Both Lidové noviny and Mladá fronta DNES are a part of the MAFRA publishing group, owned by Andrej Babiš, the current Prime Minister of the Czech Republic.
 As of 2018, the MAFRA group is a part of a trust fund along with other Babiš's companies.

 Blesk, a tabloid newspaper, with more than 1 million readers per average issue is the most-read national daily newspaper.
 Blesk’s publisher Czech News Center also publishes Aha!, another tabloid newspaper which focuses on the news about the Czech celebrities.
 Overall the country accounts for 7 print news outlets and over 20 online news portals.

 There has been a decline in circulation on Czech daily newspapers since 2009, which slowed down in 2016.
 In the same year Seznam Zpravy and Info.cz were launched.
 The first one, a news site combining daily video, text-based news and video commentaries, was introduced by the country’s leading web portal and second-biggest search engine Seznam.cz and has quickly become the top online news media in the country.
 On the other hand, Info.cz was launched by the Czech News Center as a news server with the aim of emphasising quality information.

 Finally, the Czech News Agency (Česká tisková kancelář or ČTK in Czech), previously the national state press agency, is the first and main Czech media with domestic and foreign information services.
 As it is not financed with state budget, its income derives from selling news to subscribers.